google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--
 Line graphs can help estimate missing data points and find trends.

-This is a much more useful visualization than the bar chart!
+This is a much more useful visualization than the bar chart.

 Why?:
 * It shows a relationship between the two things, which is relevant and helpful.
 * This relationship can now be fit mathematically.
-* Now we can estimate missing points and make predictions!
+* Now we can estimate missing points and make predictions.
 * We can use the meaningful ordering on the x-axis to actually make a prediction, whereas bar charts are usually organized in decrementing order of size.

 In general, a line graph is a fantastic choice for data that could be well fit with a function (i.e. an x,y category where every x has just one corresponding y value, and where the x,y pairs strongly correlate in a mathematical way).
 It allows you to make inferences on what values that weren’t in the original dataset might be expanding your ability to analyze your data.